tydar/ccask/README.md

 # CCask

-A C KV store inspired by Bitcask.
+A log-structured KV store written in C inspired by Bitcask.

 # Project-wide TODO